 Surgery, radiation and chemotherapy are all options in the treatment of testicular cancer.
 The surgical expertise at Virginia Mason Franciscan Health is unequaled in the Pacific Northwest.
-Christopher Porter, MD, is one of the few urological surgeons in the country specializing in testicular cancer.
 Nerve sparing and resectioning of tissue are routinely done to minimize the effect of surgery on patients.

 If you’ve been diagnosed with penile, prostate or testicular cancer, learn more about second opinions and how they may help you find all your available treatment options.

 Virginia Mason Franciscan Health is a leader in cancer research.
 Learn more about research and clinical trial options.